 It’s debatable how necessary toenails are in our modern life.
 They may have offered protection for our ancestors, but now we protect our feet with footwear.
 Even though they aren’t particularly useful, the fact remains – we have toenails and sometimes they cause problems, like ingrown toenails.

 When you have a nail that becomes ingrown, it is important to address it early.
 Doing so will spare you a lot of discomfort and pain, and reduce your risk of developing an infection.
-Depending on your case, you might be able to resolve the problem at home on your own, but if you are unable to do so, Dr. Jeremy McVay can provide the treatment you need.
+Depending on your case, you might be able to resolve the problem at home on your own, but if you are unable to do so, our office can provide the treatment you need.

 Why Ingrown Toenails Happen and How to Recognize Them

 There are several common causes for nails that become ingrown, including:

 - Inherited structure – This is perhaps the most common cause for ingrown toenails.
 For some people, an unusually-curved structure increases the risk-factor.
 In these cases, the nail is more likely to continually become ingrown, even after it has been treated.

 - Physical trauma – A traumatic accident (like dropping something heavy onto your foot) can potentially cause an ingrown toenail to develop.